pcou/docs/0.5/docs/polymer/node_bind.md

 ### Why Node.bind()?

-`Node.bind()` is a new method added to all DOM nodes which instructs them to bind the named property to the data provided.
+`Node.bind()` is a newsssss method added to all DOM nodes which instructs them to bind the named property to the data provided.
 These allows applications to create a data model in JavaScript that DOM reacts to.